AxC1271/RISC-V-CPU/MUXSevenSeg/README.md

 ---

 Feel free to explore the project files for more detailed information on implementation and integration.
 This display is a valuable tool for enhancing the development and debugging process of the RISC-V CPU.
+For this module, no testbench is provided given that it's VHDL code from a previous project and it felt relatively trivial compared to the rest of the hardware components in the CPU.